- Negotiation of Terms

 In the FAS, there are two tools that can be used to enter or modify sponsored budgets:

 Sponsored Budgets are uploaded directly into the General Ledger using the ADI functionality.
 The Oracle Budget privilege immediately opens the ADI download utility.
 Budgeting Responsibility is arranged with the Data Security and Reporting Administrator in the FAS Financial Office through your departmental financial contact.
-Training on this process is available on A Better Learning Environment (ABLE).

 Advance (At-Risk) Accounts